eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 in particular regarding whether non-device-bound PIDs or attestations should be supported by a Wallet Unit, and if so, what the requirements for this support should be.~~

-**ISSU_27** An Attestation Provider MAY implement device binding for all attestations it issues.
+**ISSU_27** An Attestation Provider SHOULD implement device binding for all attestations it issues.
 When an issued attestation is device-bound, an Attestation Provider SHALL ensure that the attestation is cryptographically bound to a WSCA/WSCD included in the Wallet Unit, as specified in requirement WUA_11 in [Topic 9]